 The damages a court can award depend on the type of claim.
 Damages include all of the financial and emotional losses a person suffers as the result of an employment dispute.
-The purpose of a damages award is generally to put the individual back into the same place she would have been had she not lost her job.
-In most state and federal discrimination cases, the employee is entitled to receive the following types of damages: back pay; front pay; lost benefits such as health, vacation, sick leave, and pension; reinstatement; compensatory and punitive damages.
+The purpose of a damages award is generally to put the individual back into the same place they would have been had they not lost their job.
+In most state and federal discrimination cases, the employee is entitled to receive the following types of damages: back pay; front pay; lost benefits such as health, vacation, sick leave, and pension; reinstatement; reasonable accommodations; and compensatory and punitive damages.

 Back pay and benefits are among the types of damages most typically awarded in successful employment cases.
 Back pay includes all of the wages, salary, bonuses, commissions, and benefits lost because of an unlawful dismissal or discrimination, minus any amount the employee was able to earn in the interim.
 This offset is known as "mitigation," which is explained in more detail on our site's page on mitigation.

 Back pay includes much more than your salary or wages.
 It includes interest, overtime, shift differentials, and raises you would have received.
 The value of employer-provided housing lost because of the discrimination is part of a back pay award.
 Back pay is calculated from the date of the discrimination or job loss to the date of the court's decision.

 All of the benefits an individual lost because of the discrimination or unlawful action are included in the amount of back pay.
 For example, you should be paid for unused earned vacation time plus vacation time accrued up to the court's decision.
 If your company allots a certain number of sick days per year, you are entitled to the value for the number of unused sick days you have earned.
 If the company pays for health or life insurance benefits, you should receive the value of the premiums or benefits the company would have paid had you continued to be employed.
 Your former employer may also be required to pay any unreimbursed medical expenses which would have been covered by the employer's health plan.